yeonsoochung/tigers_attendance/README.md

 ![lin_reg_results_graph](https://user-images.githubusercontent.com/90481059/160924072-36aa81ef-cdc2-4374-b0d5-b7b2a5e66eb1.png)

 **Figure 2:** Line graph of predicted and actual attendance over the 2018 and 2019 seasons (total of 162 home games).
 Note the spikes are the two home openers.
+Also, n=159 because games with no attendance (due to double-headers) were dropped.

 The predictions appear to follow the trends relatively well for 2018, but greatly over-predicts for 2019.
 The 2019 season was a historically poor season for the Tigers in which they lost 114 games - 2nd worst in franchise history.
 The model clearly could not fully the take severity of this performance into account with the training data.